alikureishy/SDC-advanced-lane-lines/README.md

 This is a combination of project # 4 (Advanced Lane Finding) and # 5 (Vehicle Detection) of the Self Driving Car curriculum at Udacity.
 It was aimed at advanced lane detection and vehicle detection for a front-facing camera on the car.
 No additional sensor inputs were utilized for this project.

+The utility as it stands now, is built around a Chain of Responsibility design pattern wherein execution proceeds through a nested sequence of 'handlers', first in one direction, and then in the reverse direction (unwind).
+Each of the features above is supported by a collection of such handlers that will be discussed in further detail later in this document.

+I've tried to make the utility extensible and configurable.
+All configuration settings involving locations of points on images have been expressed as a fraction of the 2 (X and Y) dimenions.
+So, for such configurations, no changes are necessary when changing the input video frame size.
+A significant amount of time was spent building a 'framework' which could both support the needs of the project, and to allow for such configurability for the addition of subsequent such features.
+In as much as the parameters for this project were known to me, the implementation does a reasonably good job of providing for such configuragbility and further extensibility.
+However, a _lot_ still remains to be commented, cleaned up and refactored.
+Please bear this in mind during any inspection of the code base.

+The image above was produced by this utility by processing a sample frame of an input video.

+#### Vehicle Detection

+The steps for vehicle detection were the following:

+* Train a classifier to detect if an image is that of a vehicle
+* Utilize the classifier to detect cars in each frame by utilizing a sliding window search over the frame
+* Utilize clustering algorithms (spatial and temporal) to eliminate false positive car detections
+* Merge the clustered detections into single bounding boxes using various types of merging algorithms
+* Output the resultant bounding boxes around detected cars as they progress across the road on the screen

+#### Advanced Lane Finding
 The goals / steps of the advanced lane finding project were the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.